Configure RoboGEO

 If True and if orientation information exists in the EXIF headers, images will be automatically rotated when loaded and the EXIF Orientation field will be reset to 1.
 The process is entirely lossless.

-RoboGEO does not support writing the raster data in certain RAW formats including NEF, CR2, MRW, and ERF.
-These image formats, if they exist in your list, will not be rotated when loaded.
+RoboGEO does not support writing the raster data to RAW formats, so they will not be rotated when loaded.

 PromptBeforeRotating